uc-cdis/gen3-discovery-ai/README.md

 See [Google Cloud Platform docs](https://cloud.google.com/docs/authentication/application-default-credentials#GAC) for more info.

+The credentials will need IAM permissions in a Google Project with Google Vertex AI enabled (which requires the setup of a billing account).
+The IAM permissions required are captured in Google's predefined role: `Vertex AI User`.

 #### OpenAI Key

 Create [OpenAI API](https://platform.openai.com) Account and get OpenAI API key (you have to attach a credit card).